-Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 80% and subject to the maximum cap of \$1,149.90in 2024.
-As of November 1, 2023, employees may supplement their PFML benefits with any available accrued paid time off, up to their average weekly earnings.
+Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 80% and subject to the maximum cap of \$1,170.64 for 2025.

 Funding Mechanism: The program will be funded by premiums paid by employees and employers.
-For 2024, the Massachusetts PFML contribution rate is 0.88% of an employee's wages (employees pay 40% of the medical leave premium and 100% of the family leave premium) up to the Social Security taxable wage base of \$168,600.
+For 2025, the Massachusetts PFML contribution rate is 0.88% of an employee's wages (employees pay 40% of the medical leave premium and 100% of the family leave premium) up to the Social Security taxable wage base of \$176,100 in 2025.
 Employers with fewer than 25 employees need not make an employer contribution.
 Private Plan Option: Employers can apply for a private plan exemption if they have a plan that confers at least the same rights, protections and benefits as provided under the state program and does not cost employees more that the premium charged through the state program.
 Employers with self-insured plans must post a surety bond with the state.
 Employers may also purchase private plan coverage through an approved insurance carrier.